 Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

 Open Monday-Friday, 9 a.m. to 6 p.m. and Saturday 11 a.m. to 3 p.m. – plus special events.
 Tube is also open until 10 p.m. each First Friday.
 Closed on holidays.
 Admission is free.
-Some events may have ticket prices.
+Some programs and events may have ticket prices.

 This previously vacant 12,000-square-foot former manufacturing building is now a thoughtfully renovated home base for our work as well as partnership-based community meetings and cultural events.
 It was built in 1908 for use as a dairy bottling plant before housing an armory, sheet metal pattern works, peanut roaster, and factory where people made metal tubes.
 Check out photos of Tube Factory here and view GIFs of the transformation of our space here.

 THANK YOU TO OUR FUNDERS

 The transformation of the Tube Factory building, which opened in May of 2016, and the programming happening there are possible thanks to an outpouring of support from a wide range of funders for the first phase of the effort.
 Large grants for Tube Factory have come from the City of Indianapolis, Allen Whitehill Clowes Charitable Foundation, Efroymson Family Fund, Nina Mason Pulliam Charitable Trust, Lilly Endowment, Christel DeHaan Family Foundation, and LISC Indianapolis.
-Additional generous support came from Klipsch, Ann and Chris Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
+Additional generous support came from Klipsch, Ann Stack, Howard Schrott and Diana Mutz, Ursula David, Sam Sutphin and Kerry Dinneen, and the Nicholas H. Noyes, Jr. Memorial Foundation.
 The architectural firm Blackline also provided design support for the renovation of the building.
 And Riley Area Development Corporation is a key partner in the project.